 The History of the Muslim World: The Abbasid Caliphate

-The Abbasid dynasty hails back to the Prophet’s uncle Abbas ibn al-Muttalib.
-Their right to the throne was supported by their exclusive claim of being the only dynasty which, unlike the Umayyads, belonged to the Hashemite family (House of Hashim) which was the family of the Prophet.
-In the latest years of the Umayyad rule when discontent was mounting, the Abbasids with the help of the Iranian Shiites fomented an insurrection and deposed the Umayyads, installing as the Caliph Abul Abbas as-Safah.
+Abbasid Caliphate hails back to the Prophet’s uncle Abbas ibn al-Muttalib.
+This, unlike the Umayyads, belonged to the Hashemite family (House of Hashim).
+This was the family of the Prophet.
+In the latest years of the Umayyad rule when discontent was mounting.
+The Abbasids with the help of the Iranian Shiites fomented an insurrection and deposed the Umayyads.
+Installing as the Caliph Abul Abbas as-Safah.

 Abul Abbas, every historian compared him to Europe’s Louis XI, by way of cunning and guile, did away with all the supporters of the old dynasty and strengthened his own house to such an extent that it lasted for the next 200 years and after a short break 130 years more.

 The dynasty boasts a host of illustrious rulers.
 Here we see the ingenious organizer of the state and finances Al-Mansur (754—775).
 The magnanimous spendthrift Al-Mahdi.
 Father of Harun al-Rashid (775—785).
 Then Harun al-Rashid himself, the renowned patron of poets and men of letters (786—809).
 As well as the friend of all scholars and philosophers Al-Mamun (813—833), and his heirs Al-Mutasim (833—842) and Al-Wasiq (842—847).